ziouf/lemonade-vscode/README.md

 ## 🚀 Getting Started
 1. Make sure your Lemonade server is running on `http://127.0.0.1:8000`
+    * We recommend setting the context size to at least 32k by using the Lemonade tray or `--ctx-size` cli option.
-2. Install the Lemonade Copilot Chat extension
+1. Install the Lemonade Copilot Chat extension
-3. Open VS Code's chat interface
+1. Open VS Code's chat interface
-4. Click the model picker and click "Manage Models..."
+1. Click the model picker and click "Manage Models..."
-5. Select "Lemonade" provider
+1. Select "Lemonade" provider
-6. If needed, configure a custom server URL using the "Manage Lemonade Provider" command
-7. Select from any models that are loaded in your Lemonade server (automatically detected)
+1. Select from any models that are loaded in your Lemonade server (automatically detected)
-8. Start chatting with your local LLM models! 🥳
+1. Start chatting with your local LLM models! 🥳

+> NOTE: If needed, configure a custom server URL using the "Manage Lemonade Provider" command

 ## 🌟 Why Choose Lemonade for Copilot?
 * **🔒 Complete Privacy**: Your code never leaves your machine.
 Everything stays local and secure